bquast/PM-Replication/README.md

 interesting place for replications.
 The replication of a paper can guide students during the transition from training to themselves undertaking research.
 At the same time, graduate students are sufficiently knowledgable to undertake a replication relatively independantly.
-One of the most important areas of discussion concerns the role of replication techniques in graduate education.
 We identify three key area in which we argue that replication can help students (and teachers):

 1.  familiase students with cutting-edge research tools
 2.  experience the practical difficulties of research work (statistical work)
 3.  help produce a publishable paper.

-In the sections below we will develop these idea in more detail.
+In the sections below we will develop these ideas in more detail.

 Familiarity with research tools
 -------------------------------